jfeng530/nba_backend/README.md

 # Overview
   ### Description
-  NBA Showdown is an NBA statistics and simulation web application.
-Utilizing Ruby on Rails, React and React Redux, NBA Showdown dynamically renders and displays statistics of any player and any team from 1979 to 2019 as well as simulate a game between any two teams.
+  NBA Showdown is a NBA statistics and simulation web application.
+Utilizing Ruby on Rails, React and React Redux, NBA Showdown dynamically renders and displays data of any player and any team from 1979 to 2019 as well as simulate a game between any two teams.

   ### Features
   - Features all teams and players in the NBA from 1979 to 2019
   - Search for and view season totals and averages of any NBA player
   - View season totals and averages of any NBA team
-  - Compare statistics of any two NBA players and any two NBA teams (with season totals and season averages)
+  - Compare statistics of any two NBA players and any two NBA teams
   - Simulate a game between two NBA teams from any season & view the box score of the simulated game

   ### Challenges
-  - The data in the reference API used to create the back-end did not include season totals for players.
+  - The data in the reference API, [balldontlie API](https://www.balldontlie.io/), used to create the back-end did not include season totals for players
-    - Required mapping over all players and comuting their season totals and thus their averages as well.
+    - Required mapping over all players and computing their season totals and averages
-    - Had to account for a player that was traded mid-season (each team played for that year would represent a new instance of season)
+    - Had to account for a player that was traded mid-season (each team played for that year would represent a new instance of a season)
-    - Function written to compute season totals was an O(n²) algorithm
+    - Function written to compute season totals was an O(n²) algorithm.
+As a result, running the function took about 36 hours in total.
-  - Simulation algorithm needed to return accurate and realistic statistics that reflect a player's performance from that year
+  - Simulation algorithm needed to return accurate and realistic statistics that reflect a player's performance from that season
     - Decided on 'Normal Probability Model' as foundation for algorithm
     - Used gems [Rubystats](https://github.com/phillbaker/rubystats) and [Ruby Native Statistics](https://github.com/corybuecker/ruby-native-statistics) to randomly generate a statistic based on normal distribution (relative to player's season performance)